Frequently Asked Questions

 Is The Safe Haven Law The Same In All States?

 Every state does have a Safe Haven law, but the law may be called something different such as “Safe Surrender”, “Safe Baby Haven”, “Baby Moses” or “Safe Place for Newborns”.
 These are examples of different names that support the Safe Haven laws and programs.
 Additionally, each state has a different Safe Haven law.
-Each state includes hospitals as a Safe Haven, but other locations differ per state.
-Check here to see what your state's law says!
+Each state includes hospitals as a Safe Haven location, other locations differ per state.
+Check the map to see what your state's law says!

 You Have Options